Generic Name: Bleomycin sulfate

 Indications and Usage for Bleomycin

-Bleomycin for Injection USP should be considered a palliative treatment.
+Bleomycin for injection should be considered a palliative treatment.
 It has been shown to be useful in the management of the following neoplasms either as a single agent or in proven combinations with other approved chemotherapeutic agents:

 Squamous Cell Carcinoma